feinstaub/feinstaub.github.io/kreenshot-editor/index.md

 Note! kreenshot-editor is *INCUBATING* and not yet ready for production use.
 Target schedule for first release: end of 2014.

-kreenshot-editor is written in QT5 with Linux as target platform.
+kreenshot-editor is written in Qt 5.3 with Linux as target platform.

 Target features
 ---------------